mediacloud/backend/doc/api_2_0_spec.md

 --------------------------------------------------------------------------------------------------------
 Parameter             Default         Notes
 -------------------   ----------      ----------------------------------------------------------------------
- nested_data             1               if 0 return only the name and dashboards_id otherwise
+ nested_data             1               If 0 return only the name and dashboards_id otherwise
                                          return nested information about the dashboard's media_sets and their media
 --------------------------------------------------------------------------------------------------------